-Rule 137(3) Rule 71(1) After receipt of the first communication from the examiner, the applicant may "of his own volition, amend once the description, claims and drawings" provided that the amendment is filed at the same time as his reply.
-After replying to the first communication the applicant may amend only if the examiner consents to the amendments proposed.
+Subsequent to the above, the applicant may amend only if the examiner consents to the amendments proposed.
 Giving the Examining Division this discretion is intended to ensure that the examination procedure is brought to a conclusion in as few actions as possible (see VI, 2.4).
 If an amendment is admissible, subsequent proceedings are based on the description, claims and drawings as amended.
 Consent to an amendment does not necessarily imply that the application as amended is free from any objection under the EPC.
 Distinctions should be drawn between different types of amendments.